 To practise the different sets of English model paper, students must solve CBSE Class 8 English Sample Papers.

-Read the following passage and answer the questions that follow: (8 Marks)
+Read the following comprehension for the Class 8 exam and answer the questions that follow: (8 Marks)

 5.1 Answer the following questions: ( 1 X 6 = 6 Marks)